My Phone Number Shows up as "Spam Risk"

 This is due to the FCC’s (Federal Communications Commission) new STIR/SHAKEN regulations regarding “Spoofing” that became effective in June of 2021.
 “Spoofing” is a term that refers to the act of displaying a specific phone number when making an outbound call through a carrier that does not currently control that same phone number.

-If your phone numbers have already been ported to PrimeVOX, then it's possible someone, somewhere has reported your phone number as Spam.
-Unfortunately, PrimeVOX is unable to remove phone numbers from spam list directly.
+If your phone numbers have already been ported to Primevox, then it's possible someone, somewhere, has reported your phone number as Spam.
+Unfortunately, Primevox is unable to remove phone numbers from a spam list directly.
 You can report your number as legitimate by filling out the online forms below or emailing specific spam report providers listed.

 • Related Articles